What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 To the east of the Andes, the inner part of the country is outstretched and fertile grassland called the Pampas.

-The Atlantic Ocean is the eastern frontier of the country.
-Bolivia is a northwest border, and Paraguay is the north once.
+The Atlantic Ocean is the country’s eastern frontier.
+Bolivia has a northwest border, and Paraguay is the north.
 The Andes’s high mountain spine, called the Andes Cordillera, forms a natural 3,195-mile border with Chile.

 The country is split into the Andes, the North, the Pampas, and Patagonia.